HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/REPRODUCIBILITY.md

 6. Validate seed propagation and run-key stability.
 7. Validate required output schemas.

 The smoke profile runs a small end-to-end workload.
 The paper profile runs the full public-data reconstruction.
-Passing verification means the repository contract is internally consistent; it does not mean fresh learned metrics must equal the printed paper values.
+Passing verification means the repository contract is internally consistent.